How to Become a Phlebotomist

 Phlebotomy is the act of drawing blood; it is done using a procedure known as a venipuncture.
 Phlebotomists draw blood from veins using sterilized needles and cannulas for purposes such as:

 - Intravenous (IV) Therapies

 The diagnostic tool of blood analysis is an integral part of the medical care community, and quite valuable to diagnosticians and other medical personnel.

 Professional phlebotomists work in hospital settings, diagnostics clinics, ambulatory service companies, blood-donor programs, or other medical-related facilities.
 Phlebotomy patients hail from all walks of life and cultural backgrounds.

 - Explaining the procedure

 - Performing venipuncture

-- Withdrawing blood using tubes or containers
+- Drawing blood using tubes or containers

-- Using correct tubes w/appropriate additives
+- Identifying and utilizing correct tubes w/appropriate additives for specific lab analysis

 - Educating patients on post-puncture wound care, among other duties